-When audiences see something they’ve never seen for the first time—a loud, collective gasp goes up.
-If it’s a stunning enough innovation, screenwriters and directors take note and rush to incorporate that thing in their next script/project.
-Ten years later, that thing has become completely passé, and we want to see a new thing.
+When movie audiences see something they’ve never seen onscreen for the first time—a loud, collective gasp goes up.
+If it’s a stunning enough innovation that produces a small adrenaline rush, screenwriters and directors take note and hurry to incorporate that thing in their next script/project.
+Ten years later, that thing has become passé, and we want to see a new thing; get a new rush.
 So what kinds of things?
-Here are a few examples:
+Here are 11 first-time appearances of attention-grabbing things in action movies:

 1) The Headbutt

-Is anyone shocked nowadays when, in a fight scene, someone decks his opponent by banging that guy’s head with his own head?
+Is anyone shocked nowadays when, in a fight scene, someone decks his opponent by banging that guy’s noggin with his own head?
 Of course not.
 We’ve been seeing that in movies since exactly 1975.
-That’s 41 years’ worth of headbutting.
+That’s 46 years’ worth of headbutting.

 But let me tell you—that first instance of a headbutt in a movie?
 The degree of shock that rippled through the audience was powerful.
 Nobody’d seen that before.
 It was outrageous!
-Completely devastating, unnerving, shocking, animalistic—who does that?
-It was during a bare-knuckle, brawling cage fight between Charles Bronson and a big skinhead in 1975’s “Hard Times.”
+Completely devastating, unnerving, shocking, animalistic—who did that?
+Nobody did that.
+It was during a bare-knuckle, brawling proto cage-fight in a Charles Bronson film; 1975’s “Hard Times.”
 Movies haven’t been the same since.

 Nowadays, we see that gangsta sideways-holding-of-the-pistol and go “yawn.”
-But when Jason Patric did it for the for the first time in 1991’s “Rush,” it was somehow endlessly cool.
+But when Jason Patric did it for the for the first time in 1991’s “Rush,” it was somehow electrifying.
 How’d a guy like him come up with a stylized move like that?
-It’s so ghetto.
-Given the intense research Patric is known for, he probably hung around Crenshaw Boulevard looking for some flair.
+Given the intense research Patric is known for, he probably hung around gangland territory, like Crenshaw Boulevard in Los Angeles, looking for some flair.
 It worked.
-All you see these days is sideways-held gun pointing, even though professionals say it’s an entirely stupid thing to do.
+All you see nowadays is sideways gun pointing, even though professionals say it’s a very stupid thing to do.

-You know where this took place: 2002’s “The Bourne Identity.”
+If you’re an action fan, you probably remember where this took place: 2002’s “The Bourne Identity.”
 This nouveau-James Bond flick changed everything in spy movies, but this bit of extreme manual dexterity gave us to understand that military and CIA operatives are facile with their equipment to the point that guns and knives become extensions of their bodies, and deadly no matter what grip is brought to bear.
-And that’s just very impressive.
+And that’s thrilling stuff for thrillers.
+And by the way—note that Jason Bourne’s use of Krav Maga (the martial art of the Israeli military) includes a headbutt here.
+Come to think of it—Krav Maga should also be on this list.

-Just to prove it was Dennis who started it all, check out his ridiculous, 19-year-old-looking abs, that he still has at age 61.
-Yes you read that right.
+Just to prove it was Quaid who started it all, check out his ridiculous, 19-year-old-looking abs, which he still has at age 61.
+That’s right.
 Sixty-one.
+This one might have been good for society.

-Its real name is the balisong.
-I don’t know exactly when this got started, but someone was so thoughtful as to make a movie compilation of balisong occurrences.
-Kind of grainy, but very important in terms of historical documentation.
-One would probably not go wrong in guessing that this flippy edged-weapon business kicked off not too long after Bruce Lee introduced the nunchaku, which is a larger, bludgeony form of flippy weaponry.
+The butterfly knife’s real name is the balisong.
+I’m not sure exactly when this got started, but someone was so thoughtful as to make a movie compilation of balisong occurrences.
+Kind of grainy, but very important in terms of historical documentation of this flippety-doo-dah knife.
+One would probably not go wrong in guessing that the cinematic preoccupation with butterfly knives kicked off not too long after Bruce Lee introduced the nunchaku, which is a larger, bludgeony form of flippy weaponry.
+Actually nunchucks also belong on this list.

 7) The Rising From the Dead Multiple Times Thing

-This got started with 1987’s “Fatal Attraction.”
-It’s ho-hum now, but the first instance of it was so ridiculously catch-you-off-guard terrifying, it was like some kind of Looney Tunes episode where the collective physical bodies of the audience ran shrieking out of the theater waving their arms in the air, while all their ghosts still sat in the seats with eyes bugging out and teeth chattering like castanets.
+Rising from the dead got started with 1987’s “Fatal Attraction.”
+It’s ho-hum now, but the first instance of it was so insanely catch-you-off-guard terrifying.
+It was like some kind of Looney Tunes episode where the collective physical bodies of the audience ran shrieking out of the theater waving their arms in the air, while all their ghosts still sat in the seats with eyes bugging out and teeth chattering like castanets.

 “Act of Valor” in 2012 featured the first use of actual, active-duty U.S. Navy SEALs in a movie.
 The directors told the SEALs to just do what they do, plan missions, and the cameras would come along for the ride.